section-engineering-education/engineering-education/content/articles/design-a-sign-up-and-login-gui-using-javafx/index.md

 ### Conclusion

-JavaFX is a stable User Interface for developers developing computer pieces of software.
-It's not only interactive but more efficient and secure.
-One only uses elements they need.
+In conclusion, JavaFX is a stable, efficient and secure UI library for Java developers.

-The User Interface files and the System files are separated.
-These two bring about security and understandability.
+The User Interface and the System files remain separated.
+The separation prevents unintended code changes and brings about understandability.

 On reaching here, one has gained the following knowledge: